eu-digital-green-certificates/dgc-api-tests/specs/gateway/Revocation/UpDownDelete.md

 * sign revocation batch
 * upload revocation batch
 * check that the response had no error
-* download revocation list from "1" days ago
+* download revocation list from "5" minutes ago
 * check that the response had no error
 * batch can be found